mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/getting_started.md

 - `namespace`: An RDF namespace for creating URIs (optional)
 - `content_type`: HTTP content type, defaults to "application/ld+json"

+**Important**: While namespaces are used for RDF bookkeeping, context models are organized by object type rather than namespace.
+A single context model handles all fields for a specific kind of object (like "Lemmy Community"), regardless of which namespaces those fields come from.

 ### Namespaces and Vocabularies

 The toolkit defines several standard namespaces for common ActivityPub vocabularies: